 - Use the "Labels" button to decide, what information to show on the edges:

-- Use the layout button to switch to vertical view, or even to manual layout to rearrange the boxes as you require:
+- Use the layout button as indicated by the arrow to switch to vertical view, or even to manual layout to rearrange the boxes as you require:

-- Expand the menu on the left to include elements like boxes:
+- Expand the menu on the left by pulling it as indicated by the arrow to include elements like boxes:

 - Apply meaningful colors to the applications: